groundlight/framegrab-mcp-server/README.md

 ### Tools
 The following tools are available in the Framegrab MCP server:

+- **create_framegrabber**: Create a new framegrabber from a configuration object and add it to the available grabbers.
+- **grab_frame**: Grab a frame from the specified framegrabber and return it as an image in the desired format (png, jpg, or webp).
 - **list_framegrabbers**: List all available framegrabbers by name, sorted alphanumerically.
-- **grab_frame**: Grab a frame from the specified framegrabber and return it as an image.
-- **get_config**: Retrieve the configuration of a specific framegrabber.
+- **get_framegrabber_config**: Retrieve the configuration of a specific framegrabber.
-- **set_config**: Update the configuration options for a specific framegrabber.
+- **set_framegrabber_config**: Update the configuration options for a specific framegrabber.
-- **create_grabber**: Create a new framegrabber from configuration and add it to the available grabbers.
-- **release_grabber**: Release a framegrabber and remove it from the available grabbers.
+- **release_framegrabber**: Release a framegrabber and remove it from the available grabbers.

+### Resources
+The following resources are available in the Framegrab MCP server:

+- **framegrabbers**: Lists all available framegrabbers by name, sorted alphanumerically.

 ## Configuration